Sunday, March 31, 2019

 7. This Time Tomorrow

-Move songs tended to be pretty short, so you can really fill up sides of an LP with a lot of tracks and still not surpass the time limitation.
+Move songs tended to be pretty short, so you could fill the sides of an LP with a lot of tracks and still not surpass the time limitation.

 All of these songs feature singer Carl Wayne before he left the group.
 He clashed frequently with Roy Wood, who wrote most of the songs, over the band's direction.
 Wayne left before Shazam.